ryanrsun/ryanrsun.github.io/pages/team.md

 ---

 ### <a name="articles"></a>Open Positions
-We are currently (October 2024) hiring a postdoctoral fellow.
-Please see our [job ad](../files/postdoc_ad_rsun.docx).
-We also currently have positions for GRAs and rotation students.
-Please email for more information.
+We are always looking for motivated students who are interested in harnessing big data to better understand cancer.
+Please send an email with your transcript and resume for more information.

 ### <a name="articles"></a>Current and Former Lab Members
 * Jaihee Choi, PhD, 2020-2024.
 Current Position: Tenure-Track Assistant Professor, Department of Mathematical and Statistical Sciences, Marquette University